vircadia/vircadia-docs-sphinx/docs/source/create/avatars/avatar-standards.md

 **Unsupported Blendshapes**

-Utilizing Unsupported blendshapes present on models or avatars must match one of the blendshapes below.
-Alternatively, the utilization of a .fst file can be used in order to remap the blendshapes into any of the ones below.
+To utilize blendshapes present on avatars, they must match the blendshapes below.
+Alternatively, an .fst file can be used to remap the blendshapes to any of the ones below.

 **Eye Blendshapes**